-'There!' should Valinov from the head of the col-umn, pointing with his power sword.
+'There!' shouted Valinov from the head of the column, pointing with his power sword.
 Up ahead, on the very shore of Lake Rapax, the processing plant loomed, its monstrous form a squat shadow through the clouds of ash.
 'That is where they lie!'